buildtesters/buildtest/docs/gettingstarted/buildspecs_interface.rst

     .. command-output:: buildtest buildspec maintainers --list

-If you want to see the table output of ``buildtest buildspec maintainers --list`` with a specific color option you can use ``buildtest --color=<COLOR> buildspec maintainers --list`` command.

 If you prefer a machine readable format, then you can use ``--terse`` and ``--no-header``.

 .. dropdown:: ``buildtest buildspec maintainers --list --terse --no-header``